-- There was a comic magazine with Winnie-the-Pooh stories (with the name of Disney attached) published by Gold Key Comics from 1977 to 1984; its Finnish equivalent started in 1981 and is still ongoing — who knows where their later material came from.
+- There was a comic magazine with Winnie-the-Pooh stories (with the name of Disney attached) published by Gold Key Comics from 1977 to 1984; its Finnish equivalent started in 1981 and is still ongoing as of 2014 — who knows where their later material came from.
 (They started reusing old stuff at some point, but only after many more years of new material.)
 The stories were similar to the Disney cartoon episodes but more restrained, with less zany and fantastic themes - although in many of the strips the cast acts completely out of character, with Pooh acting like a Jerk Ass Troll.
 Unsurprisingly, the characters have made other comic appearances as well.

 - There was also a comic strip that may or may not have had something to do with the above.note